Jamill Smith

-Jamill Amin Smith (born February 23, 1991) is an American football wide receiver, who is currently a free agent.
+Jamill Amin Smith (born February 23, 1991) is an American former football wide receiver.
 He played college football at Ball State.

-Early years
+Early life

 Smith played high school football for the Southside High School Rebels of Muncie, Indiana, earning four letters.
 He helped team to an 8–4 record and was named all-state his senior year.
 He also helped the team advance to the sectional finals as a junior and senior.
 Smith earned All-Olympic Athletic Conference honors his junior and senior seasons.
 He passed for 2,459 yards and 20 touchdowns while rushing for 1,724 yards and 28 touchdowns as a senior.
 He set school records for most passing yards in a game, season and career.
 He also set the school record for most career touchdowns in rushing and passing.
 Smith played baseball for the Rebels, recording a .429 batting average his senior year.

 College career

 Smith played for the Ball State Cardinals of Ball State University from 2010 to 2013.
 He was redshirted in 2009.
 He accumulated career totals of 1,988 kickoff return yards, 173 receptions and seventeen receiving touchdowns.
 Smith earned All-Mid-American Conference Second Team honors as a kick returner in 2013.
 He also garnered All-MAC Third Team recognition as a wide receiver and punt returner in 2013.
 He earned All-MAC First Team honors as a wide receiver as well as All-MAC Third Team recognition as a punt and kick returner in 2012.
 Smith also garnered All-MAC Second Team accolades in 2011.